 How to apply:

 We are looking for academically excellent, highly motivated individuals to support in applications for research training and the use of mouse models for the study of human disease.
-Contact the Director for Graduate studies Professor Roger Cox (email@example.com) or email potential supervisors directly (see our research pages) if you are interested in being supported in an application.
+Contact the Director for Graduate studies Professor Roger Cox (email@example.com) or the MRC Harwell Institute Director Professor Steve Brown (firstname.lastname@example.org).
+Alternately, you can email potential supervisors directly (see our research pages) if you are interested in being supported in an application.